 Newport Academy is a different kind of teen rehab.
 Our teen recovery program is mental health primary, meaning that we view addiction in adolescence as a symptom of underlying mental health issues.
 And we believe that one of the best methods for treating adolescents with drug problems is to help them identify and work with these underlying issues to fully rehab teens.

 At Newport Academy, teens uncover and heal the sources of their emotional pain, while also building distress tolerance and healthy coping skills.
-Our teen recovery programs achieve industry-leading outcomes by treating the trauma, attachment wounds, anxiety, and depression that catalyze substance abuse.
+Our teen recovery programs achieve industry-leading outcomes by treating the trauma, attachment wounds, anxiety, and depression that catalyze problem substance use.

 Effective Therapies for Addiction in Teens

-To effectively address addiction in teens, Newport’s substance abuse programs for youth use a variety of approaches, including individual therapy, group sessions, and teen drug counseling with licensed clinicians.
-Moreover, unlike other teen drug rehab programs, Newport’s teenage substance abuse treatment centers require ongoing family involvement.
+To effectively address addiction in teens, Newport’s substance misuse programs for youth use a variety of approaches, including individual therapy, group sessions, and teen drug counseling with licensed clinicians.
+Moreover, unlike other teen drug rehab programs, Newport’s teenage substance use treatment centers require ongoing family involvement.